 Given2: HDD is not bad. you tested it and it is ok, I boot to knoppix 7 to test my HDD, using my F9 boot to Knoppix USB memory stick.

-The ESC key on mine is BIOS entry.
-Screen reminds me every day I boot up with this text there.
+The main BIOS prompt show this Screen reminds me every day I boot up with this text there.

 F11 is restore factory OS feature by HP

 Some get confused, when the display is dead thinking its BIOS dead? (first test the SCREEN /Display)

 More Pitfalls. (to install any new OS on newer PC with UEFI rules, turn off SAFE BOOT FIRST)

 Thinking the BIOS HARD DISK TEST IS EFFECTIVE.
 If it fails. sure, it is a bad drive, but not if it passes!,

 Try to know that a full test of any HDD modern can take all day long to run and will end up with a 100% erased HDD !)

 But not this Linux live boot , run the Smart tests and disk tests safely.

 If the HDD is bad why think F11 can work? , it will fail 2 ways, the recover data is corrupted and the install will fail because the delivery fails will self corrupted ( a double damned mode)